 COUNSELING AND ADVOCACY

-Counselors will be available to provide support and advocacy to clients by appointment in our office, or remotely via telephone and zoom from 9am to 5pm Monday through Friday via our main office (413-586-1125).
+Counselors will be available to provide support, advocacy, and groups to clients by appointment in our office, or remotely via telephone and zoom from 9am to 5pm Monday through Friday via our main office (413-586-1125).

 Our shelter is currently full.
 We continue to provide residential services and support to the guests in our shelter program.
 If you are in need of shelter due to domestic violence, please contact SAFELINK's 24-hour hotline at 877-785-2020.
 More info on accessing shelter can be found on our Looking for Shelter? page.

 All community outreach trainings and Prevention LABs are now offered virtually!
 If you are interested in learning more about our prevention work or joining us for a virtual Prevention LAB, visit our Say Something page.
 Our Say Something Field Guide is also available for download and has lots of activities to practice at home that will help build skills to support community safety.